-Servants made family life easier in the eighteenth and nineteenth century, and, although today, maids work for the most elite and the wealthiest, during the Victorian era, according to the 1851, 1861, and 1871 census, they comprised the second highest category of employment, with the first being agricultural workers.* The eighteenth and nineteenth century was also a time where servants lacked employment protection, and it was not until the United Kingdom’s Master and Servant Act of 1823 that servants acquired provisions that established minimal wages and determined accommodations, clothing, and meal allowances for domestic servants.
+Servants made family life easier in the eighteenth and nineteenth century and housemaids were an important part.
+Although today, maids work for the most elite and the wealthiest, during the Victorian era, according to the 1851, 1861, and 1871 census, they comprised the second highest category of employment, with the first being agricultural workers.* Ordinary people like Jane Austen and her family had servants, as did the more elite classes, like her cousin, Eliza de Feuillide.
+The eighteenth and nineteenth century was also a time where servants lacked employment protection, and it was not until the United Kingdom’s Master and Servant Act of 1823 that servants acquired provisions that established minimal wages and determined accommodations, clothing, and meal allowances for domestic servants.

 Besides cleaning and restuffing mattresses, furniture placement in the room was important.
 It was recommended that the “bedstead should not be placed near a wall, but stand free … and if possible in the middle of the chamber.”
 Part of the reason for such placement was not only to deter bugs but also to prevent some terrible accident because if lightning struck, it supposedly took “its direction along the walls.”
 Ventilation in the bedroom was another important consideration as it was said to be “the great preservative of health.”
 Therefore, every day, after the family dressed and left their rooms, the bedding was shook out and the windows thrown open for several hours to air out the room and “to carry off the effluvia from … bed-clothes.”